tigerokuma/cloud-auth-system/README.md

 # CloudAuthSystem

-A Spring Boot-based authentication and authorization system with JWT (JSON Web Token) for secure user login and profile management.
+A Spring Boot-based authentication and authorization system with JWT (JSON Web Token) for secure user login, registration, and profile management, now with a React frontend UI.

 ## Overview

 This project implements a simple authentication system that allows users to register, log in, and access a protected profile endpoint.
-It uses **JWT** for stateless, secure authentication and **Spring Security** for configuring access control.
+It uses **JWT** for stateless, secure authentication, **Spring Security** for configuring access control, and a **React** frontend for a user-friendly interface.

 ### Features
 - **User Registration:** Allows users to register with a unique username and password.
 - **User Login:** Authenticates users and returns a JWT on successful login.
 - **Protected Profile Access:** Uses the JWT to access a protected endpoint that displays the user's profile.
+- **React Frontend with UI Animation:** Provides a simple, interactive interface with animated success messages and a “happy clacker” background animation upon login success.

 ## System Architecture

 The architecture of this application is divided into three main layers:

-1. **User Client (Frontend/Client)**: The user interacts with the application by sending HTTP requests for registration, login, and profile access.
+1. **User Client (Frontend/Client)**: The user interacts with the application through a React frontend for registration, login, and profile access.
 2. **Server (Backend)**: Handles requests, manages user authentication, and generates/validates JWTs.
 3. **Data Layer**: Manages data persistence using a database to store user details.